Neychok/wordpress/readme.md

 - Tasks from day 7

+	- Creating a new plugin with an admin menu where you can provide an Amazon link and display the results in the admin menu page.

 ## Day 3:

 Completed:

 - Tasks from day 7

+	- Struggle #1: Understanding the end goal of the task and how the page should be displayed

-	- Struggle #1: displaying the results in a non-broken way.
+	- Struggle #2: Displaying the results in a non-broken way.

 - Tasks from day 8

+	- Use the transients API to cache the amazon results from the last task's plugin

 	- Transients seemed pretty straight forward.

 - Tasks from day 9

+	- Build a custom post type ‘student’

+		- Creating the custom post type was easy.

 	- Struggle #1: Pagination is not working on student archive page

 Uncompleted:

 	- Pagination of student archive page

 	- Display the picture, name and the excerpt of the student.

 ## Day 4: